This is why pancreatic cancer can be so difficult

-Quiz show legend Alex Trebek has died, saddening fans who welcomed the “Jeopardy!” host into their homes weekday afternoons for decades.
+When quiz show legend Alex Trebek died in 2020, it saddened fans who welcomed the “Jeopardy!” host into their homes weekday afternoons for decades.

 Jeopardy! is saddened to share that Alex Trebek passed away peacefully at home early this morning, surrounded by family and friends.
 Thank you, Alex. pic.twitter.com/Yk2a90CHIM